- Academic Affairs

 Minus: Unless you record transactions frequently, it may be easy to miss one.
 Just like the checkbook, you must not leave home without it.

 Several companies offer software packages that provide record-keeping and analysis functions for your finances.
-Popular examples include AceMoney and Quicken.
-Software packages will cost you, but some companies offer free, online money management tools as well.
+Software packages will cost you, but some companies offer free online money management tools as well.